-Dominion Prosperity concerns extravagant riches for the high end Dominion player.
+Dominion Prosperity is the best Dominion expansion.
+The expansion concerns extravagant riches for the high end Dominion player.
 Furthermore, it adds multiple valuable treasure cards, most notably Platinum, which grants a player 5 purchasing power.
 Furthermore, Prosperity contains several action cards that cost six or seven purchasing power, and Colonies, which are worth 10 victory points.

 Colonies and Platinum are game changing additions, because they make games longer and strategically deeper.
 This is especially important for new players who may have trouble dealing with the Big Money problem in Dominion.
 But it also allows experienced players to set up more powerful combo’s than ever before.
 Even still, players always have to consider whether they want to buy Colonies and play the long game, or buy Provinces and ‘rush’ down their opponent.
 Platinum and Colonies by themselves add an extra level of strategy to any Dominion game.
 That is why Prosperity combines very well with all the other expansions.

 On top of Platinum and Colonies, Prosperity contains great action and treasure cards.
 Most notably, Prosperity contains Forgery and Mint, which are some of the strongest trashing cards in the game.
 These cards are great because they are only effective when a skilled player properly plans how to use them, and they can backfire completely when used incautiously.
 And one of the biggest upsides of these cards is that they are so powerful that they can potentially speed up games a lot.
 That’s why you can play Dominion within 15 minutes with Prosperity, which is not really possible with any of the other expansions.
 All these factors make Prosperity our favorite Dominion expansion by a very wide margin.